adbar/courlan/docs/source/usage/urlstore.md

 arbitrary code when loading.
 Only load files you have written yourself or that you trust.
 Consider exporting via `dump_urls()` for sharing.
 ```

+## Thread safety

+Readers are safe and writers are serialized, but a logical write is not globally atomic — drive mutations from a single writer thread.

 ## Performance tips